Sarasara: 2016–2018: Amor Fati

 Sarasara's debut studio album, Amor Fati, was released on 11 November 2016.
 The title was inspired by Nietzsche's philosophy, and in particular his philosophical novel Thus Spoke Zarathustra.
 Amor Fati can be translated as “love of fate” or “love of one’s fate”.
 To Sarasara, Amor Fati represents going beyond simply accepting one's fate.
 It is about wanting to make one's own fate: reaching for it and attracting it.
-In an interview for The 405, an online magazine, the singer explained that "in order to change one’s fate, one has to work instinctively – finding the willpower in their consciousness by listening to their body".
+In an interview for The 405, an online magazine, the singer explained that "in order to change one’s fate, one has to work instinctively – finding the will to power in their consciousness by listening to their body".

 The debut album featured four singles: Euphoria', Supernova', Sun and Love, meeting with significant critical acclaim.
-The Guardian profiled Sarasara for its "New Band of the Week" feature, describing her as “... [a]ll cute breathy vocal-sighs and crashing dissonance, her music is what might have happened had Petite Meller signed to 90s Warp, or the next (il)logical step after the likes of FKA twigs, Kelela and SZA: a sort of industrial-strength R&B; Aaliyah meets Aphex Twin”.
+The Guardian profiled Sarasara for its "New Band of the Week" feature, describing her as "... all cute breathy vocal-sighs and crashing dissonance, her music is what might have happened had Petite Meller signed to 90s Warp, or the next (il)logical step after the likes of FKA twigs, Kelela and SZA: a sort of industrial-strength R&B; Aaliyah meets Aphex Twin".
 She was subsequently featured as one of The Guardian's Future 50 Rising Stars', and the album received a rating of 8/10 from Clash (magazine).
 The release of Amor Fati was accompanied by an international tour, featuring shows in Paris, London, Copenhagen, Amsterdam, Los Angeles, New York, and music-industry festivals such as The Great Escape Festival, Printemps de Bourges, MaMa Paris and South by South West (including the SXSW Hackathon) in Austin.